very-good-science/data-hazards/site/contents/about.md

 We also need to make sure that we are paying attention to how technology might be more likely to adversely affect people from minoritised backgrounds.

 We developed our [workshop format](materials/workshop) to help researchers to gather these different views.
-The Data Hazards are built on the foundations of .

 In summary, the Data Hazards exist to prompt discussion, reflection and thought.
 They are not a checkbox exercise, and there is no requirement for a group to come to a consensus.